aimms/how-to/HowToHandleTheDeprecationOfCompoundSets.rst

 This document attempts to answer these questions.

 ..
 Ask Kim: should people be offered to register for the AIMMS news letter here?
 If so, is there a standard page for this?
+Same for old versions of the news letter.